Gokarna, Karnataka: Beaches

 The Gokarna main beach is in town and Kudle beach faces west.
-Om beach, Half moon Beach, Paradise Beach (also known as Full moon) and Belekan beach are south facing.Nearby areas like Honnavar is famous for backwater boating as well as mangrove boardwalk and Karwar for watersports and adventures.
+Om beach, Half moon Beach, Paradise Beach (also known as Full moon) and Belekan beach are south facing.
+Nearby areas like Honnavar is famous for backwater boating as well as mangrove boardwalk and Karwar for watersports and adventures.

 Lifeguards and security measures

 Community locals have demanded rescue measures and extra security after lifeguards rescued seven people including two foreign tourists have been rescued from drowning on Gokarna beach.
 The police have installed CCTV cameras and mics in all the beaches of Gokarna.

+Healthcare

+Healthcare services in Gokarna are generally available for a small pilgrimage and coastal town, but are primarily limited to basic medical care.
+The town has a government-run Primary Health Centre (PHC), basic emergency services, ambulance services and Ayurveda facilities.

+The nearest reliable medical facility for the initial treatment of snakebites, including immediate access to snake antivenom (ASV), is the government-run General Hospital (Baggon Government Hospital) in Kumta, located approximately 25 km from Gokarna.
+Following initial antivenom treatment, patients are typically transferred to the snakebite-specialised Kasturba Hospital in Manipal for further care.

+Patients requiring major surgery, intensive care, cardiac, neurological or trauma treatment, or advanced diagnostic procedures are usually transferred to hospitals in Karwar, Udupi, Mangalore, or in some cases to private hospitals in the neighbouring state of Goa.
+In serious medical emergencies, rapid transfer by locally based ambulance services is considered essential.
+Due to the winding road infrastructure, transport to hospitals located up to 250 km away may take several hours.
+For planned medical procedures, many travellers therefore prefer larger medical centres such as those in Manipal or Mangalore.